-(a) Composition.
-The Council shall comprise the Elected Mayor and 70 Councillors.
-The Mayor will be elected by the voters of the whole Borough and Councillors shall be elected by the voters of each Ward in accordance with a scheme drawn up by the Boundary Committee for England and approved by the Electoral Commission as follows:
+- (a) Composition.
+The Council shall comprise 70 Members.
+With the exception of the following Wards which shall each return two Members: Fieldway and New Addington, three Members shall be elected by the voters of each Ward in accordance with a scheme drawn up by the Boundary Committee for England and approved by the Electoral Commission. - (b) Eligibility.
+Only registered voters of the Borough or those living or working (as provided by statute) there shall be eligible to hold the office of Member.